DarkEnergyProcessor/ls2x/README.md

 * VS 2013

 * FFmpeg 3.1 or later.
-FFmpeg 4.0 is supported (but matroska muxing fails)!
+FFmpeg 4.0 is supported.

 External Libraries
 ------------------